Created Equal: Slavery and the Declaration of Independence

 We uphold the Declaration as a monument of freedom and progress; it is crucial, however, to acknowledge the tension between the ideals found in historical documents and the lived experience of Americans.
 The Created Equal exhibition looks at historical documents like the Declaration of Independence to elaborate on the narratives told by and with them.

-This exhibition was organized by the Curator of Rare Books, Cassie Brand.
+This exhibition was organized by the Curator of the Rare Book Collection, Cassie Brand.
 Exhibitions showcased in the Declaration of Independence Case are open during the same hours as the Declaration of Independence exhibition.
 See the Declaration of Independence page for more on the Created Equal exhibition and the Southwick Broadside.